slint-ui/slint/FAQ.md

 Yes, provided the person distributing the proprietary program acquired a Slint proprietary license instead of using Slint under GPLv3, or removed the dependency to Slint altogether.

 ### My MIT-licensed program links to Slint GPLv3.
-How can I convey to someone that they can fork my program to build and distribute a proprietary program?
+How can I convey to someone that they can distribute my program as part of a proprietary licensed program?

-You can add a note as part of your license that to build a proprietary licensed program, either the Slint GPLv3 library should be replaced with a Slint proprietary licensed library or the dependency to Slint should be removed.
+You can add a note as part of your license that to distribute a proprietary licensed program, one can get a Slint proprietary license or the dependency to Slint should be removed.

 ### My MIT-licensed program links to Slint GPLv3.
 Under what license can I release the binary of my program?